Is Marvel's Cinematic Universe Decline an Indicator of the Superhero Genre's Falling Popularity?

 <br>

-Previously, viewers' interest grew because one film pulled another along, covering each other's shortcomings with common storylines — that's why even the first "Captain Marvel" grossed over a billion simply because it was released between "Infinity War" and "Endgame", and the viewer was interested: what kind of piece of history would be important for the next "Avengers"?
-It was roughly the same with "Star Wars", where individual parts — for example, "Episode II: Attack of the Clones" — may not be very popular among viewers, but the overall picture is interesting.
+Previously, the audience's interest was growing because one film pulled another along, covering each other's shortcomings with common storylines.
+That's why even the first "Captain Marvel" grossed over a billion simply because it was released between "Infinity War" and "Endgame", and the audience was curious: what part of the story would be important for the next "Avengers"?
+It was roughly the same with "Star Wars", where individual parts—for example, "Episode II: Attack of the Clones"—may not be very popular among viewers, but the overall picture is interesting.

-But now we have a bunch of disparate projects that don't cover each other in any way, and all their shortcomings become only more noticeable because of this.
+But now we have a bunch of disjointed projects that don't cover each other in any way, and all their flaws become even more noticeable as a result.

-Continuing the topic of the lack of connection between films, we come to the fact that the declared "Multiverse Saga" is simply not revealed in any way.
-After the completion of the third phase, exactly 30 projects were released: 14 films, 14 series, and 2 special episodes — and how many of them somehow relate to the topic of the multiverse?
+Continuing the theme of the lack of connection between films, we come to the fact that the declared "Multiverse Saga" is simply not revealed in any way.
+After the completion of the third phase, exactly 30 projects were released: 14 films, 14 series, and 2 special episodes.
+And how many of them somehow relate to the theme of the multiverse?

-Only eight projects do this directly — and even then, some of them are fan-service potboilers, and some ended up on the list simply because their events unfold in alternative universes and are not connected with the main one, at least not yet:
+Only eight projects do this directly, and even then, some of them are fan-service potboilers, and some are on the list simply because their events unfold in alternative universes and are not connected to the main one, at least not yet:

 • films: "Spider-Man: No Way Home", "Doctor Strange in the Multiverse of Madness", "Deadpool & Wolverine", "Ant-Man and the Wasp: Quantumania", and "Fantastic Four: First Steps";